rbuckbailey/supernote-crossword-local/README.md

 ## Instructions:
 1. Fork
 2. Save cookies.txt.
 "Get cookies.txt LOCALLY" in Chrome is one way to do this.
-3. Create path.txt with the destination path (eg /home/username/googledrive/Supernote/Documents/crosswords/ ... or any other service
+3. Create path.txt with the destination path (eg /home/username/googledrive/Supernote/Documents/crosswords/
 4. ...
 5. Profit?